This article contains:

 The screenshot below shows you the page you would normally see after signing in.
 It corresponds to the simple search, but you can find tabs that will take you to the different search types right above the search bar.
-Simple, advanced, bulk, semantic, expand, classification, legal, image, chemical, and literature.
+Simple, advanced, bulk, semantic, expand, classification, legal, image, and literature.

 You'll find yourself utilizing the topics covered in this article mostly when performing Simple and Advanced searches.